Connect with us

 In 2003, incumbent Democratic Gov. Ronnie Musgrove flew into Tupelo to campaign in the final days before the November general election.

-Among those meeting Musgrove at the Tupelo Municipal Airport was 26-year-old Brandon Presley, the of nearby Nettleton.
+Among those meeting Musgrove at the Tupelo Municipal Airport was 26-year-old Brandon Presley, the mayor of nearby Nettleton.

 Presley was there to host Musgrove as he campaigned in the area.
-At the airport, a Musgrove staffer asked a reporter traveling with the governor to on the campaign if he would mind riding in the car with Presley because a New York Times reporter wanted some alone time with Musgrove.
+At the airport, a Musgrove staffer asked a reporter traveling with the governor to report on the campaign if he would mind riding in the car with Presley because a New York Times reporter wanted some alone time with Musgrove.

-The reporter, who had been traveling with Musgrove during the final days of the campaign, did not object to the request.
+The reporter, who had been traveling with Musgrove daily during the final days of the campaign, did not object to the request.
 On the ride from the airport to the first stop — a Nettleton furniture plant — Presley entertained the reporter and others in the car, mimicking first the high-pitched Southern drawl of Musgrove followed by the deep Southern drawl of Haley Barbour, the 2003 Republican nominee for governor.

 Later, leaving the furniture plant for the next destination, a Musgrove campaign staffer said the New York Times reporter was finished with his interview and the Mississippi reporter could ride with Musgrove to the next destination.